caltechlibrary/andor/README.md

 and `/COLLECTION_NAME/objects/` to list objects.
 The later may accept a filter by queue/workflow name.
-All other end points are static resources (e.g. HTML files, CSS, JavaScript and Lunrjs indexes).
+All other end points are static resources (e.g. HTML files, CSS, JavaScript and Lunrjs indexes, a public faces website).
 We can reducing our requirements to two end  points because we've already discovered it was all we needed to integrate with the EPrints REST API.
 Everything else can be synthesized from them.

 ### Building a UI